BruinGrowly/COBOL-Code-Harmonizer/README.md

 ### The Solution

-COBOL Code Harmonizer uses the **LJPW (Love, Justice, Power, Wisdom) framework** - a mathematically proven semantic model - to analyze your COBOL code and detect these contradictions.
+COBOL Code Harmonizer uses the **LJPW framework** - a mathematically proven semantic model - to analyze your COBOL code and detect these contradictions.

 ---